-The Organization page of the website is used primarily by the portal administrator to manage the portal website and members.
+The Organization page of the website is used primarily by the organization administrator to manage the portal website and members.
 This page may not be available to you if you are not an administrator.
 If it is available, Organization allows you to view the items and groups owned by each portal member and view each member's profile.

 Get started using the portal

 Now that you can access the portal and know what pages are available in the website, you need to know what you can do with the portal.
 Use the following topics to get started using your portal: